-Fill up for the day with a good ol’ mom and pop breakfast at the Rocky Bay Café.
-From Eggs Benedict to corn beef and hash, these morning starters are packed with warm goodness.
+Fill up for the day with a good ol’ mom-and-pop breakfast at the Rocky Bay Café.
+From Eggs Benedict and corn beef and hash to loaded breakfast burritos and French toast, these morning starters are packed with warm goodness.
 Daily specials change regularly, featuring options such as a bacon, garlic, mushroom, and Swiss omelet.

-9:30 – Whale Watching
+9:30 – Whale Watching at Lime Kiln Lighthouse

-Pack some snacks and don’t forgot your binoculars.
+Pack some snacks and don’t forget your binoculars.
 No trip to the San Juan Islands would be complete without a little whale watching.
 Just a 20-minute drive to the opposite side of San Juan is Lime Kiln Point State Park (also known as Whale Watch Park).
-It’s one of the best places in the world to catch sight of these magnificent creatures from the shore.
+This is one of the best places in the world to catch sight of these magnificent creatures from the shore.
 You might also see seals, sea lions, otters, the occasional fox, and a variety of birds.

 12:00 PM – Lunch at Friday’s Crabhouse

 Seafood just tastes better when you eat it with a view and Friday’s Crabhouse has one of the best views of the harbor.
 Their three open-air decks are pet friendly, as long as you remember your furry friend’s leash.
 Inside seating is also available for those who need a break from the fresh salt air.

 1:30 PM – Explore the Town

-5:00 PM – Cocktails with a View
+5:00 PM – Cocktails with a View at Friday Harbor House

-7:00 PM – Dinner at Vinny’s
+7:00 PM – Dinner at Vinny’s Ristorante

-8:00 AM – Breakfast at The Doctor’s Office Café (now called Salty Fox)
+8:00 AM – Breakfast at Medio Cafe